tarunn2799/arch-agent-hire/README.md

 - If **Job Description** is **not** provided, the cover letter will be **generic**, highlighting your background and interest in future roles at the firm.
 - Ensure your **Perplexity** and **Gemini** API keys remain **private**.
 - Cached data in your Google Sheet will speed up subsequent queries for the same firms.
+- **This tool can make mistakes!
+ALWAYS double check the results.**

 ---